Issues | Economic Development

-The legislature needs to continue work to broaden Wyoming’s job base by forging a stronger alliance and alignment between the business and education sectors.
+The legislature needs to broaden Wyoming’s job base by forging a stronger alliance and alignment between the business and education sectors.
 That alliance should be tasked with identifying employment opportunities beyond those on which we’ve historically relied, and we need specific training directed toward those opportunities.

 With the decline in state revenues, we not only need to encourage and support new small business enterprises, we need to support the technological updating of old projects such as coal and oil exploration while preserving our environment.
 UW has become an international leader in natural resources research.
 Ongoing research in carbon fuels and unconventional oil and gas fields has the potential to lift and expand the state’s economy.

-I support aggressively seek alternative industries and businesses, to not just balance the energy revenue losses but also to provide gainful employment for those impacted.
+I support aggressively seeking alternative industries and businesses, not to just balance the energy revenue losses but also to provide gainful employment for those impacted.